 Tip #2 – include coupons

 Once the recipients opened the email, you can use the opportunity to bring them back to your store.
 One of the most effective methods is, of course, discounts on the next purchase.
 Our statistics show that coupons can more than triple the conversion rates (purchase rates).
 The most commonly used discount rate is 15%.
 It also proves to be much more effective than a 10% coupon.
 Make sure to set an expiration date for the coupon.
 The most common expiration periods are 30 days and 10 days but sometimes it would be smart to add sense of urgency and offer a shorter epiration date like a 24 hours coupon.

-Another effective tactic is to include product recommendations in the order confirmation email.
-In this case you can recommend “cross-sell” recommendations (such as a memory card to go with a camera), and/or up-sell recommendations (such as top sellers from the same category).
+Another effective tactic is to include personal product recommendations in the order confirmation email.
+In this case you can recommend cross-sell or up-sell product recommendations (such as a case or cable to go with a new phone), and/or up-sell recommendations such as Top sellers from the same category.

-Advanced email remarketing solutions that analyze the store’s data can suggest a variety of automated product recommendation options, including:
+Advanced email marketing services like Remarkety that analyze the shopper behavior and purchase history data can suggest a variety of automated product recommendation options, including: